 The first three options are probably the easiest, but it’s the thought of doing Cycle Sprog full time that’s the real dream.

-It’s the scariest thing ever, but the thought has been simmering away at the back of my thoughts for years.
+It’s the scariest thing ever, but the thought has been simmering away at the back of my mind for years.
 Apparently there are plenty of people out there now making a living from websites – fashion bloggers, computer gamers, travel writers, foodies – to name but a few.
 What about family cycling?
 Can Cycle Sprog start to bring in enough money to support a family of four?

 Because here’s the difficult bit.
 I’m the sole bread winner.
 Chris has had the job of being stay at home dad to two boys, whilst I’ve gone swanning out of the house to work.